Skip to content

 There are also a number of natural remedies that could offer support for symptoms of PCOS.
 One example is A.Vogel's Molkosan® prebiotic supplement.
 This prebiotic product - which is rich in L+lactic acid - could help promote the growth of beneficial bacteria in the gut that are involved in the metabolism of carbohydrates.

-As practitioners, I’m sure you’re wondering if and how probiotics could help with managing PCOS.
-Well, let's take a look at a few theories and research studies.
+As practitioners, I’m sure you’re wondering about probiotics for PCOS - if and how probiotics can help with managing PCOS.
+Well, let's take a look at a the latest research studies.

-A theory by Tremellen & Pearce (2012) looked at dysbiosis (see Probiotics Learning Lab for glossary definitions) of the gut microbiota (DOGMA), as a possible answer to the aetiology of PCOS5.
+A theory by Tremellen & Pearce (2012) looked at dysbiosis of the gut microbiota (DOGMA), as a possible answer to the aetiology of PCOS5.
 Their theory suggested that intestinal dysbiosis caused by poor diet could increase intestinal permeability which could lead to lipopolysaccharides (LPS) escaping into circulation in the body.
 LPS are found on the outer layer of gram negative bacteria, which can stimulate strong immune response.
 This immune response could lead to a cascade of events that could affect insulin levels, production of androgen and consequently the ovaries.

 Guo, et al. (2016) built on this hypothesis and carried out a murine study based on the DOGMA theory6 .
 The study involved 32 female rats, split into 4 groups of 8.
 They found that Lactobacillius, Ruminococus and Clostridium were lower in the PCOS rats compared to the control.
 These rats also had higher Prevotella species compared to the other controls.